Aadjj/Axon-Reprisal/README.md

 AXON REPRISAL: SOVEREIGN DEFENSE GRID

+🧪 Development Status: v3.0-Alpha
+AXON REPRISAL has transitioned to the v3.0 Architecture, moving away from static detection toward a fully autonomous, asynchronous pipeline.
+While the framework is significantly more robust, it remains under active development as we stabilize the integration between the Temporal Engine and the Sovereign Response layers.

+Current v3.0 Focus:

+🟢 Operational Asynchronous SIEM Ingestion & Preprocessing.

+🟡 Integration Mapping GNN lateral detection outputs to the PPO Agent’s observation space.

+🔴 Optimization Reducing inference latency for the CNN-LSTM "Deep Search" module.

+Note: v3.0 introduces breaking changes to the src/ structure.
+Legacy v2.x models are currently being ported to the new response_env.py (Gymnasium) standard.

 Advanced SIEM Orchestration and Autonomous Threat Response

 AXON REPRISAL is a high performance, asynchronous cybersecurity pipeline designed to bridge the gap between traditional SIEM event ingestion and